 11. Project Insight

 An “award-winning work & project management software that centralizes all of your work, tasks, and projects into one easy to use online platform” says the website.
-Good free options make this a good gantt chart software choice for small businesses as well as larger organizations, as well as a good choice for beginners.
+Good free options make this a good Gantt chart software choice for small businesses as well as larger organizations, as well as a good choice for beginners.

-- Enterprise edition is fully customizable.
+- The enterprise edition is fully customizable.

-- Free version lacks functionality.
+- The free version lacks functionality.

 - Exporting data can be difficult and clunky.